jason-zhao-git/unity-raycasting/README.md

 # uproto
-press i to switch to placement mode press o to potentially switch labels
+press "i" to switch to placement mode\
+press "o" to potentially switch labels